dzitkowskik/StockPredictionRNN/README.md

 ### Project done for course of Computational Intelligence in Business Applications at Warsaw University of Technology - Department of Mathematics and Computer Science
 http://pages.mini.pw.edu.pl/~stokowiecw/CIBA/slides/lab2.pdf

+# Data

+To use this program one has to acquire data first.
+We need file `openbookultraAA_N20130403_1_of_1` from NYSE.
+It can be downloaded from [NYSE DATA](ftp://ftp.nyxdata.com/Historical%20Data%20Samples/TAQ%20NYSE%20OpenBook/) Unzip it and copy to folder `src/nyse-rnn`

 # Installation and usage

 Program is written in Python 2.7 with usage of library [Keras](http://keras.io) - [installation instruction](http://keras.io/#installation)